mateusz/tritium/01_architecture/01_game_entities.md

 ## Equipment

-- Equipment (abstract base for all equipment, all equipment can be stored in storage)
+- Equipment (abstract base for all equipment, all equipment can be built and stored in storage)
   - BaseEquipment (equipment installable on bases)
     - Derrick
     - SelfDestructMechanism